Life would be easy without any challenges, but it would also be boring, don’t you think?

-To get an answer there, you can add some checkboxes that display the marketing channels currently in use, such as in my example, “YouTube” and “Google Ads.”
+To get an answer, you can add some checkboxes that display the current marketing channels, such as in my example, “YouTube” and “Google Ads.”

-Together with the use of Google Analytics, you will be able to trace where the different leads came from.
+Using Google Analytics, you can trace where the different leads came from.

 After knowing that, this information should always be included in your customer relationship management software.